section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 - `current_time`: As the name states, it keeps a record of the time when each transaction is completed.

-- `info`: Records data about the completed transactions.
+- `info`: All completed transactions data are recorded and stored by this function.

-- `nexthash`: It points to the hash of the next block in the chain.
-It's used to keep and maintain the integrity of the blockchain.
+- `nexthash`: It is pointing to the hash_key of the next block in the network chain.
+It's mainly used to keep and maintain the integrity of the blockchain.

 - `computeHash`: Based on properties passed to this method, it is to calculate the hashkey of the next block in the chain.